thedaviddias/Front-End-Performance-Checklist/README.md

     * 📖 [Ordering your styles and scripts for pagespeed](https://varvy.com/pagespeed/style-script-order.html)

 - [ ] **Minimize the number of iframes:** ![high]
 Use iframes only if you don't have any other technical possibility.
-Try to avoid as much as you can iframes.
+Try to avoid iframes as much as you can.

 **[⬆ back to top](#table-of-contents)**